 It has been assumed in the development of this course that students will have access to their notes while taking the weekly online module quizzes.
 You are encouraged to take good notes, and use them effectively, but you are expected to use only your own notes and understanding during assessments, and you are expected to submit your own work on discussion boards and assignments.
-A plagiarized discussion assignment will receive an automatic zero score and a warning; if you submit a second plagiarized post, you will be referred to the Dean of Students Office for violation of the Honor Code.
+A plagiarized discussion assignment will receive an automatic zero score and a warning; if you submit a second plagiarized assignment, you will be referred to the Dean of Students Office for violation of the Honor Code.
 The quarterly Review Tests in this course are proctored, using an online proctoring service.
-During tests, you will be allowed a single notecard (4x6, front and back) of your own hand-written notes, but no other resources.
-You may not use electronic notes, purchased notes, or other students' notes during exams; you will be asked to show your notecard to the proctor prior to taking the exam.
-If two or more students present the same notecard to the proctor, they will each be referred to the Dean of Students Office for violation of the Honor Code, and their exam score will be divided by the number of students sharing the notes.
+You may not use notes or electronic devices during exams.